What is an AI code assistant?

 Chatting with your codebase

 Another novel feature of AI code assistants is that they allow you to “chat” with your codebase.
-This feature allows developers to pose queries or provide commands related to their existing code, and the assistant responds, offering insights, making modifications, or even generating reports.
+This feature allows developers to pose queries or provide commands related to their existing code, and the assistant responds by offering insights, making modifications, or even generating reports.

 For example, a developer could ask, “Which parts of my code are most vulnerable to SQL injection attacks?” or “Summarize the changes made in the last week.”
 The AI assistant would then scan the codebase and return the relevant information.
 This chatting capability makes code review processes more efficient, aids in debugging, and provides an easy way for developers to understand and navigate large or unfamiliar codebases.

-Learn more in our detailed guide to AI code review (coming soon)
+Learn more in our detailed guide to AI code review.

 The Stack Overflow 2023 Developer Survey placed a special focus on AI tools.
-Some of the important findings of the survey include:
+Here are some important findings from the survey:

-- Developers recognize the productivity gains from AI tools, but they are split on trusting the accuracy of AI outputs (42% trust vs. 31% unsure)
+• Developers recognize the productivity gains from AI tools, but they’re split on trusting the accuracy of AI outputs (42% trust vs. 31% unsure)

-The top uses of AI coding tools are:
+These are the top uses of AI coding tools:

 The following diagram shows how survey respondents felt AI coding assistants would change their work in the next year: